 Duerloo Survives the Weather

-Special Note: From the beginning of the Tour of Flanders the popularity of the race grew.
+SPECIAL NOTE: From the beginning of the Tour of Flanders the popularity of the race grew.
 In the late 1920's anyone with a car or motorbike could follow the race.
-In the mid-30's the caravans were so large they were very dangerous.
-During the 1935 race a press car collided with a trolley causing several deaths.
-The promoters were force to increase mobile police to keep cars from following the race.
+In the mid-30's the caravans were so large they were dangerous.
+A press car collided with a trolley causing several deaths during the race in 1935.
+The promoters were forced to increase mobile police to keep cars from directly following the race.

 1.